ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos: ToG-Bench

 \subsection{Dataset Statistics}

 In total, ToG-Bench consists of 100 egocentric videos simulated from first-person trajectories in ScanNet indoor environments, 2,704 task-oriented spatio-temporal grounding instructions, and 4,194 annotated object instances.
-Fig.~\ref{fig:dataset} provides an overview of the dataset’s detailed distributions across instructions, objects, and video durations.
+Figures~\ref{fig:dataset} and \ref{fig:video_duration_combined} illustrate the distributions across instructions, objects, and video durations.

 \paragraph{Instruction Distribution.} As illustrated in chart of Fig.~\ref{fig:dataset} (top-left), ToG-Bench comprises 2,704 instructions, corresponding to an average of 27.0 tasks per video.
 Among these, 1,386 (51.26\%) are explicit tasks that directly refer the target objects, while 1,318 (48.74\%) are implicit tasks that require contextual reasoning to identify the relevant entities.
 This near-balanced distribution ensures that the benchmark equally challenges models on both direct perception and high-level reasoning capabilities.
 Regarding one-to-many grounding, 1,361 tasks (50.33\%) involve two or more objects, including 124 tasks (4.6\%) that reference three or more objects.
 On average, implicit tasks ground 1.97 objects per instruction, compared to 1.14 objects per explicit task, underscoring the inherently higher semantic complexity and reasoning demands of implicit grounding.
 The bottom panel of Fig.~\ref{fig:dataset} provides examples of explicit and implicit tasks with time-stamped frames and ground-truth (GT) tubes overlaid, illustrating the task-driven characteristics of our proposed benchmark.